Automattic/wp-calypso/SECURITY.md

 ### Web

 Only the latest version of Calypso (that is, what is present in the `trunk` branch) is supported.
-Calypso is continuously deployed shortly after each merge, multiple times per day.
+Calypso is continuously deployed shortly after each merge to trunk, multiple times per day.

 ### WordPress Desktop